| Essay about The Mystery of Science Credit

 back from nature and tried to understand how it really worked.

 Without any relevance to application or technology, just genuine curiosity - how does this all work ?
+The Chinese were brilliant technologists and they were far more interested in technology than

 'I think everything in the world is made of water in different forms', that is a scientific idea.